-Prerequisite: ASL 002 General Education: CSU: Area C2 Transferable to UC/CSU
+Prerequisite: ASL 002 General Education: CSU: Area C2 Transferable to UC/CSU Hours: 48-54 lecture

 Applies knowledge of linguistics (e.g., phonetics, phonology, syntax, semantics) to signed languages, especially ASL.
 Students will learn about aspects of the language that are specific to signing, such as using three-dimensional space as grammatical tools.
 Students will compare ASL to other signed languages to further explore how these linguistic aspects differ between signed languages.